 How to detect a tendon injury in a horse

-Diagnosis of a ligament injury is first recognised by the presence of heat and/or swelling in the localised area.
-In some cases the horse will be sore to touch and be showing signs of pain.
-Their gait and overall mobility level may well reduce.
+As with tendon injuries, diagnosis of a ligament injury in a horse is first recognised by the presence of heat and/or swelling in the localised area.
+In some cases the horse will be sore to touch and be show clear signs of pain.
+The horses gait and overall mobility level may well reduce.

 In severe cases where the horse is in significant pain and natural recuperation is not enough nerve blocks may be issued until an accurate diagnosis is established.